 With dramatic cliffs, golden beaches, endless horizons, and huge skies, it’s no wonder that Cornwall is an inspiration.
 Artists from all over the world have flocked to Cornish villages and beaches for centuries to find their muse, and as a result, there are so many art galleries in Cornwall you could trip up over them.
-Cornwall has a fascinating past too, as well as a strong culture, and you can learn all about how the sea, witches, and mining have shaped this county in any one of Cornwall’s great museums.
-Check these museums out and save them for a rainy day, because – let’s face it – there will be a few on any Cornish holiday!
+Check these museums out to learn about Cornwall’s fascinating past and learn about culture, how the sea, witches, and mining have shaped this county in any one of Cornwall’s great museums. and save them for a rainy day, because – let’s face it – there will be a few on any Cornish holiday!

 Barbara Hepworth Museum